ibm-cloud-docs/openwhisk/openwhisk_actions.md

 An action is simply a top-level Python function.
 To create a Python action:

-1. Save the following code in a filed called `hello.py`.
+1. Save the following code in a file called `hello.py`.
     ```python
     def main(args):
         name = args.get("name", "stranger")